 In this blog, I will help you to decide where to stay in Florence for the first time, without a car, for families, couples, as well as the safest area to stay in Florence.

 Florence is the capital city of the Tuscany region, central Italy.
-Built on the site of an Etruscan settlement, Florence is famous for its Renaissance art and architecture.
-It is also a great base to do a day trip to Siena, Lucca, Pisa by bus, and an arranged tour of the Tuscan countryside.
+It is a great base to do a day trip to Siena, Lucca, Pisa by bus, and an arranged tour of the Tuscan countryside.

 Florence is generally a safe city for tourists with low crime rate but as any big city, you should be aware of pickpocketing, purse snatching in crowed places, and keep extra an eye on the areas around train stations at night.